mkieweg/scanrfc/README.md

 # scanrfc

-Command line tool to scan text files for IETF RFC citations and generate a .bib file
+Command line tool to scan text files for IETF RFC citations and generate a .bib file from downloaded meta information.